-Section 3.
+Section 2.
 Seniority List.

-A. By October 1 of each year, an employee may submit to the Appointing Authority evidence of any licensure(s) obtained by that employee.

-- B. Within sixty (60) days from the date of execution of this Agreement, the Appointing Authority shall post on the employee bulletin board(s) at each seniority unit, and furnish a copy to the Association, a seniority list for each subject or area of assignment for that seniority unit.
-The employees' names shall appear in order of seniority under each subject area for which he/she is assigned or licensed or qualified where there is no licensure.
-The seniority list shall be completed in a format as found in Appendix N. The roster shall be updated and reposted no later than October 1 of the ensuing year, with a copy to the Local Association. - C. If two (2) employees have the same amount of seniority, the tie shall be broken in order of the following criteria: - 1.
+- A. By October 1 of each year, an employee may submit to the Appointing Authority evidence of any licensure(s) or credential(s) obtained by that employee. - B. No later than November 30th of each year, the Appointing Authority shall post on the employee bulletin board(s) at each seniority unit, and furnish a copy to the Association, a seniority list for each subject or area of assignment for that seniority unit.
+An employee's name shall appear in order of seniority under each subject area for which he/she is assigned, licensed, or, where there is no licensure, credentialed/qualified.
+The seniority list shall be completed in a format as found in Appendix M. - C. If two (2) employees have the same amount of seniority, the tie shall be broken in order of the following criteria: - 1.
 Total number of years of teaching experience with the State of Minnesota. - 2.
 Total number of years of formal teaching experience as documented by the employee's retirement plan credit. - 3.
 Highest advanced education related degree.